 Innovation has always been a driving force in the Netherlands as it has helped drive more modernised farming methods.
 In a very short time, the Netherlands has marched proudly towards farming for the future.

 For instance, such has been the growth that even cow manure is collected and sold and this has made the floating farm a perfectly sustainable business model.
 Years have been spent to refine and improve farming methods and it has also led to limiting waste – all these factors have ensured that the Dutch are dominating the agriculture sector.

 Furthermore, Dutch farmers have also almost eliminated the usage of chemical pesticides in greenhouses.
 Dutch poultry and livestock producers have cut down massively on the use of antibiotics by almost 60% in the last decade – a quite impressive feat.

 As far as the land is concerned, more than of the country’s land area is being used for agriculture.
 This sector in the country is very diverse – it covers a wide range of livestock and plant-cultivation sectors.
 It includes arable and dairy farming, cultivation under glass, tree-growing, and pig farming.

-Currently, there were more than 55,000 businesses active which are a primary agricultural sector that employ approximately 170,000 workers.
+Currently, there were more than 55,000 registered businesses in the Netherland active which are a primary agricultural sector that employ approximately 170,000 workers.
 Animal husbandry, agriculture (crop growing) and horticulture are the flagbearers of this sector.
 Productivity per farm has increased manifold over the years and the country is ripe to expand and explore in the agricultural sector.